AA&MDSIF College Scholarships

 - Read the profiles and quotes of AA&MDSIF’s 2011 Harry Carson Scholarship recipients.

 Create a Legacy Fund to Honor or Remember Your Loved One

 Whether you make the donation yourself, or you and your family decide to raise funds until you reach your goal, creating a named fund can make a major impact on AA&MDSIF research programs, patient education and support services, awareness and advocacy activities.
 AA&MDSIF staff are available to help you make an impact in this way.
-If you are interested in this opportunity, please contact Development Director, Sandra Walter by email or at (301) 279-7202, x104.
+If you are interested in this opportunity, please contact contact our Senior Director of Resource Development Pamela Spears at (301) 279-7202 x122.

 You Can’t Do It Alone…And Neither Can We!
 Thank you for your support.